trevordbunch/cis411_lab0/labreports/LAB_alanahinniss.md

 - The accompanying diagram of what my fork precisely and conceptually represents...

 # Step 2: Clone your forked repository from the command line
-- My local file directory is /Users/alanahinniss/Documents/GitHub/cis411_lab1_CI
+- My local file directory is...
+"/Users/alanahinniss/Documents/GitHub/cis411_lab1_CI"

-- The command to navigate to the directory when I open up the command line is cd /Users/alanahinniss/Documents/GitHub/cis411_lab1_CI
+- The command to navigate to the directory when I open up the command line is...
+"cd /Users/alanahinniss/Documents/GitHub/cis411_lab1_CI"

 # Step 3: Run the application locally
 - My GraphQL response from adding myself as an account on the test project